-In order to give students diversity and options in study abroad programs; course offerings and countries in which to study, the Mount collaborates and articulates with other universities and colleges offering semester and academic-year programs abroad.
-As a member of the Lower Hudson Valley Catholic Colleges Consortium, the College encourages study abroad experiences provided by other member institutions in the consortium, such as Iona College, Molloy, and Dominican College.
-The Mount also maintains formal affiliation agreements with third party providers of study abroad opportunities, such as Globalinks, CAPA (Center for Academic Programs Abroad), ISA (International Studies Abroad) and CEA (Cultural Experiences Abroad).
+In order to give students experiences provided by other member institutions in the consortium, the Mount also maintains formal affiliation agreements with thrid party providers of study abroad opportunities such as EF (Education First), CAPA the Global Education Network, ISA (International Studies Abroad), CEA (Cultural Experiences Abroad) and CIS (Center for International Studies).
 All federal monies are portable for Mount students studying abroad for a fall and/or spring term.
-We also offer students the opportunity to intern abroad in fourteen different countries during the summer months through our partnership with CIS Learning Abroad.
+Institutional aid is also available though not guaranteed.
+We also offer students the opportunity to intern abroad in fourteen different countries during the summer months through our partnership with CIS Abroad.

-Mount students have recently studied abroad in Rome, Italy; Sydney, Australia; Port Elizabeth, South Africa; Lima, Peru and Prague, Czech Republic.
+Mount students have recently studied abroad in Italy; Australia; South Africa; Peru, the Czech Republic and more.
 Mount students have also participated in the Semester at Sea Program sponsored by The University of Virginia and have volunteered all over the world.

 Note: The student must achieve the equivalent of a C- grade or better in a course taken abroad from either a foreign institution or from another American college or university sponsoring the study abroad for the course credit to transfer to the Mount.
+All academic coursework is approved prior to travel to assure that appropriate degree progress is being met.
+Students on probation or under disciplinary action must be off probation for one full semester prior to travel.